grondalf/nargothrond/README.md

 Three images are provided with a distinguishable difference:

-* 'nargothrond': a base image with fully open source GPU drivers.
+* `nargothrond`: a base image with fully open source GPU drivers.
-* 'nargothrond-nvidia': comes with latest NVIDIA propietary drivers from [negativo17](https://negativo17.org/repositories/) on top of the base image.
+* `nargothrond-nvidia`: comes with latest NVIDIA propietary drivers from [negativo17](https://negativo17.org/repositories/) on top of the base image.
-* 'nargothrond-nvidia-open': uses NVIDIA's open kernel modules instead of proprietary ones.
+* `nargothrond-nvidia-open`: uses NVIDIA's open kernel modules instead of proprietary ones.

 All come with the following common changes: